 Whether directly or indirectly, most people with thoughts of suicide will ask for help to stay safe.
 Help-seeking is encouraged by open, direct, and honest talk about suicide.
 Learn how to connect a person with thoughts of suicide to a suicide first-aid intervention caregiver.

-I am certified by LivingWorks Education to provide safeTALK training where you will learn to move beyond common tendencies to miss, dismiss, or avoid suicide.
+I am certified by LivingWorks to provide safeTALK training where you will learn to move beyond common tendencies to miss, dismiss, or avoid suicide.

 safeTALK is a 3.5-hour training that prepares you to recognize these invitations and connect a person with thoughts of suicide to intervention resources.